Tornado outbreak of February 23–24, 2016: Meteorological synopsis

 On February 23, a low pressure area developed near the east end of Texas and began to track northeastwards.
 The Storm Prediction Center issued a moderate risk for severe weather across parts of Louisiana, Mississippi, Alabama, Georgia, and the Florida Panhandle, including a 15% risk area for tornadoes.
 The first significant tornadoes of the outbreak moved across southeastern Louisiana and southern Mississippi that evening, leaving significant damage and three deaths.
 The towns of Livingston and Laplace, Louisiana sustained heavy damage from strong EF2 tornadoes, and another EF2 tornado near Purvis, Mississippi killed one person in a mobile home.
 An EF3 tornado also caused major structural damage in Paincourtville, Louisiana before destroying an RV park near Convent, killing two people at that location.
 Three simultaneous waterspouts were observed over Lake Pontchartrain during the event as well.
 Later that night, a large supercell thunderstorm developed over the Gulf of Mexico and moved ashore, producing a destructive EF3 tornado in Pensacola, Florida.
 The tornado injured three people and destroyed homes, townhouses, apartments, and a GE warehouse.

 Overnight into the early hours of February 24, the low-pressure area moved into the Mid-Atlantic States.
 With conditions continuing to favor widespread severe weather, the Storm Prediction center issued another moderate risk for Far South-Central Virginia and Central North Carolina in their 0600 UTC update, although it was originally because of a 45% hatched area of damaging winds.
 At the 1300 UTC outlook, however, that was omitted and replaced with another 15% hatched risk area for tornadoes across Southeastern Virginia and Eastern North Carolina.
-Strong tornadoes impacted the East Coast states of Virginia, Pennsylvania, and North Carolina on February 24, killing four people.
+Strong tornadoes impacted the East Coast states of Virginia, Pennsylvania, and North Carolina on February 24 with many other tornadoes occurring elsewhere.
 An EF1 tornado struck the town of Waverly, Virginia, killing three people in a mobile home.
 An EF3 tornado struck the town of Evergreen, Virginia, causing severe damage and killing one person at that location.
-An EF2 tornado caused major damage to homes near Oxford, North Carolina, and another EF2 tornado touched down near White Horse, Lancaster County, Pennsylvania, damaging up to 50 structures in the area.
+An EF2 tornado caused major damage to homes near Oxford, North Carolina, and another EF2 tornado touched down near White Horse, Pennsylvania, damaging up to 50 structures in the area.
 Another EF3 tornado occurred later that night near the Virginia town of Tappahannock, destroying multiple homes along its path.
 About 35,000 people in Virginia, 4,000 in Washington, D.C., and 47,000 in the Carolinas lost power due to the storms.
 Seven people in total were killed by tornadoes during the outbreak, and a total of 61 tornadoes were confirmed.